translate/pootle/docs/server/fabric_deployment.rst

 - :file:`fabfile.py`
 - Files inside the :file:`deploy/` directory

-So grab those files from `Pootle Github repository
+You can get those files from the `Pootle GitHub repository
 <https://github.com/translate/pootle>`_.
-The rest of Pootle files are not
+The rest of the Pootle files are not
 necessary for this kind of deployment.